hashicorp/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

   policy document will overwrite statements with the same `sid` in the source json.
 Statements without an `sid` cannot be overwritten.
 * `source_json_list` (Optional) - A list of IAM policy documents to import as a base for the current policy document.
-Statements accross all policy documents defined in this list or in the `source_json` attribute must be unique.
+Statements across all policy documents defined in this list or in the `source_json` attribute must be unique.
 Statements with non-blank `sid`s in the current policy document will overwrite statements with the same `sid` from any of the source json documents.